ColinKennedy/rez_developer_packages/rez_docbot/README.rst

 - Add a "create repository" callback.
 So users can insert their own requirements
 - Need a unittest when the authenticated user doesn't have permissions to push / create repository etc as another user (ColinKennedy repo mismatch)

+- Allow publishing to a relative path, instead of to the root repository location!

 - Make sure there's a mechanism to force publish (versioned / latest)